 While you could choose to consume a supplement in powder or capsule form, you can also get collagen and gelatin in your diet the original way: by drinking bone broth.
 In fact, the jury is still out on whether or not supplemental collagen is as effective as consuming it in whole foods.
 With bone broth, the simmering time of the bones (up to 24 hours) allows collagen and gelatin to be released into the broth, which many believe is digested quicker than a powder.

 Homemade or Store Bought?

 While there’s no “correct” answer, there are both pros and cons to buying or making bone broth.
 If you don’t have time to make a quality bone broth, you may have considered purchasing powders or concentrates.
-But can bone broth supplements really provide the same health benefits as a traditional liquid broth?
+But can bone broth supplements provide the same health benefits as a traditional liquid broth?
 Here is a helpful overview of each option.

 Regularly making bone broth is a great way to help you maximize ingredients you likely already have in your kitchen.
-Plus, keeping a batch of bone broth on hand either in the fridge or freeze can save time during your weeknight meal prep.
+Plus, keeping a batch of bone broth on hand either in the fridge or freezer can save time during your weeknight meal prep.
 Keep a large freezer bag handy to store veggie and meat scraps and bones (chicken carcass, ribs, chicken bones) from prior meals to prepare for cooking.

 Here’s how we make bone broth in our kitchen.
 We even made a video to show you how it’s done so you can easily make it in your own kitchen, too.